Pro-fertility diet ✔

 Immune system capacity

-To review the list of all the potential environmental toxins would be quite long, and well beyond even our nerdy attention spans.
+To review the list of all the potential environmental toxins that affect our reproductive system would be quite long, and well beyond even our nerdy attention spans.

 To truly limit your exposure to environmental toxins that can threaten fertility, you need to have a deeper understanding of how we are exposed to each of these toxins in the first place.